-In 1609 he returned to Naples, where he was involved in a violent clash; his face was disfigured and rumours of his death circulated.
-Questions about his mental state arose from his erratic and bizarre behaviour.
+In 1609 he returned to Naples, where he was involved in a violent clash; his face was disfigured, and rumors of his death circulated.
+Questions about his mental state arose from his erratic and bizarre behavior.
 He died in 1610 under uncertain circumstances while on his way from Naples to Rome.
 Reports stated that he died of a fever, but suggestions have been made that he was murdered or that he died of lead poisoning.

 A Tour of Caravaggio’s Masterpieces

 - “Supper at Emmaus” by Caravaggio depicts the moment when the resurrected Jesus reveals himself to two of his surprised disciples, only to soon vanish from their sight, as told in the Gospel of Luke 24: 30–31.
 One of the disciples, Cleopas, wears the scallop shell of a pilgrim on his clothing.
 The other apostle, presumed to be Luke, wears the green torn coat.
 The standing waiter appears oblivious to the unexpected event that is taking place.
 Museum: The National Gallery, London

 - Supper at Emmaus (Brera Art Gallery)

 - “Supper at Emmaus” by Caravaggio depicts the moment which according to the Gospel, took place in the town of Emmaus.
 Luke reports that Jesus appeared, after his death and resurrection, before two of his disciples while they were walking on the road to Emmaus.
 Its geographical identification is not clear, several locations having been suggested throughout history, all we know about the town is that it is on the road connecting with Jerusalem.
 Museum: Brera Art Gallery, Pinacoteca di Brera